-The Stronghold Rules lets your PCs build to build strongholds, towns and cities.
-Built around player interaction, low level politics and planning the rules can cope with everything from a ranger's wilderness estate, right the way through to a City State or Metropolis - and covers just about everything in between.
+The Stronghold Rules lets your PCs build to build village, towns and cities - to create a stronghold.
+They are built around player interaction, low level politics and planning, and cover everything from a ranger's wilderness estate, right the way through to a City State or Metropolis - and just about everything in between.

 However, they are also the most complex rules in the campaign system.
-Stronghold owners need to balance the needs of their people by keeping Economy, Loyalty and Stability in balance - while striking deals with Business Owners and Churches and other organizations.
-These rules are designed to work with the people and Society Rules (the make stronghold building easier) as well as the Business, Organization and merchant House rules.
+Stronghold owners need to balance the needs of their people by keeping Economy, Loyalty and Stability in balance, make sure their holding is defended, and strike deals with Business Owners and Churches and other organizations.
+These rules build on the other sections in the campaign system.

 Boosters - a list of some things you can build to boost Loyalty or Stability.